Do you need IEC health insurance?

 Advertisement

 One of the International Experience Canada (IEC) categories of work permits is known as 'Young Professionals'.
-It allows young people from more than 20 countries to live and work in Canada for up to two years.
+It allows young people from more than 20 countries to live and work in Canada for up to three years.
+This page covers all you need to know about the Young Professionals program.

-Watch our latest webinar where we covered key questions to help you prepare for IEC 2024!
+Watch our latest webinar where we covered key questions to help you prepare for the IEC Season!

 Advertisement